 Timex "Camper" - style mechanical watch, in white plastic, early 1980s.
 Very small!
 It is probably from a series called "FUN TIMERS."

 Hi.
 I know virtually nothing about this Timex, and if anyone has any information, I'd appreciate a shout!
 I believe it may be from the series called FUN TIMERS, but I'm not certain.
 It's pretty cool, and probably kind of rare.
-I'm Alan, and I can be reached at contact 1 or contact 2.
+I'm Alan, and I can be reached at this email.
 Thanks.
 This watch seems to me, over years of looking at Timex watches, to be an unusual Timex.
 Or maybe unusual in such good condition.
 Firstly, have a look at the case!
 It is a scaled down version, appearing quite proportionate, to the cases of the Vietnam war era military specification watches, which went under the general specification MIL-W-46374.
 This watch certainly would not have been called "Camper," but as I do not know the model name, I will refer to here as White Camper.
 Or maybe white mini-Camper.
 BTW, here is my write-up of three mechanical Campers, 1989-1991.